prusnak/rusnak.io/_posts/2018-11-07-trezor-emulator-on-raspberry-pi.md

 cd trezor-core ; make emu
 ```

-Now, we want to use the Trezor Emulator running on the Raspberry Pi with our web wallet.
+Now, we want to use the Trezor Emulator running on the Raspberry Pi with the Trezor web wallet.
 To do that, we'll just forward the local port to the remote port (on the Raspberry Pi) and the wallet will immediately find that.
 Here is the magic to do that:

 ``` bash
 socat TCP-LISTEN:21325,fork TCP:{RASPI_IP_ADDRESS}:21325
 ```

 You need to replace `{RASPI_IP_ADDRESS}` with your Raspberry Pi IP address.

 And that's it!